celisun/ROS_Turtlebot_Maze_Solving_task/README.md

 Exemplary code for CS 117a Autonomous Robotics Lab
 @ Celi Sun @ Nov, 2017 @ Brandeis university

-To nagivate turtlebot solving a maze, we use:
+To nagivate turtlebot solving a maze, we have:

 - main
 - scan twist center control